edinburgh-napier/SET09102/notes/unit2_processes/issues.md

 The goal of issue elaboration is to ensure that developers, testers, and other stakeholders fully understand the scope, requirements, and priority of the issue before any work begins.
-Well-elaborated issues help streamline development by minimizing confusion and the need for back-and-forth clarifications.
+Well-elaborated issues help streamline development by minimising confusion and the need for back-and-forth clarifications.

 ### Issue decomposition